McIlroy taking inspiration from Woods

 First staged in 2006, this week's event in Abu Dhabi is the first Rolex series tournament on the newly-named DP World Tour's 2022 schedule.

-McIlroy would love to finally win the season-opener after remarkably recording eight top-three finishes in his last nine starts without tasting victory, the world number eight admitting with a rueful smile that the switch of venue from the Abu Dhabi Golf Club to Yas Links might work in his favour.
+McIlroy would love to finally win the season-opener after remarkably recording eight top-three finishes in his last nine starts without tasting victory, and he admitted with a rueful smile that the switch of venue from the Abu Dhabi Golf Club to Yas Links might work in his favour.

 "I want to pick up where I left off at the end of last year.
-I felt I turned a corner after the Ryder Cup and played some good golf in that stretch.
+I felt I turned a corner after the Ryder Cup and played some good golf in that stretch," he said.

 "This golf course is in unbelievable shape, in great condition.
 The fairways are immaculate, the greens are perfect.
 To start the year here in these conditions is really, really nice.